Frauenberg, Rhineland-Palatinate: History

 With the opening of the Nahe Valley Railway (Bingen–Saarbrücken) in 1860 – single-tracked until 1882 – came transport links for the first time between the Nahe Valley and both the Frankfurt Rhine Main Region and the Saarland.
 In 1880, Sonnenberg station came into service, whereupon many Frauenbergers found work in Idar-Oberstein, the Saarland and the Frankfurt Rhine Main Region.
 This also brought about population growth: by 1910 there were 51 families.
 After the First World War, electricity came to Frauenberg, allowing many agate, gem and diamond cutters to set up their workshops at home.

 The upshot from the First World War, of course, was the Treaty of Versailles, which stipulated, among other things, that 26 of the Sankt Wendel district's 94 municipalities – including the like-named district seat but not including Frauenberg – had to be ceded to the British- and French-occupied Saarland.
 The remaining 68 municipalities then bore the designation “Restkreis St. Wendel-Baumholder”, with the first syllable of Restkreis having the same meaning as in English, in the sense of “left over”.
 As the last element of the name suggests, Baumholder was the seat of this “leftover” district.
 This situation persisted until 1937 when St. Wendel-Baumholder was merged with the Oldenburg territory of Birkenfeld to form today's Birkenfeld district.
 With this, Sonnenberg and Frauenberg were once again united under the name Birkenfeld, as they had once been centuries earlier.
 In 1938, Frauenberg lost roughly 40 ha of its municipal area to the new military reserve.

 The municipality of Frauenberg originally belonged to the Amt administration of Baumholder, but since 1969, it has been one of the 14 Ortsgemeinden in the Verbandsgemeinde of Baumholder.
 Unlike other municipalities in the Verbandsgemeinde, Frauenberg's population has undergone steady growth since the war, rising from 356 in 1950 to some 500 in 1986.
 This owes itself mainly to relatively strong activity in the building sector beginning in 1972 and the municipality's favourable location only 7 km from Idar-Oberstein.

 In 1979, Frauenberg brought the first modern biological sewage treatment plant in the Verbandsgemeinde into service.
 The village's expansion also occasioned the updating of sewerage with new, bigger pipes.

 Politics

 Municipal council

 The council is made up of 8 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Frauenberg's mayor is Patrick Kielburger.
+Frauenberg's mayor since April 2023 is Karl-Heinz Thom.